Blind238/SwipeTable/src/pages/reports/internship-report.md

 For this project, I was responsible for pretty much everything.
 I was the one doing research, making informed decisions and programming it.
 I'd like to say I was proactive and made challenging goals.
 However it also felt like I took ownership of it and it felt like my responsibility to do that.

 **Room for improvement**
 Be enterprising when I'm not in charge of a project.
+I usually go with the flow.

 ## 5.5.
 Creative Problem Solving
 **Description**
 The student is curious, dares to take risks, is open for new ideas and has an inquisitive attitude.
 The student comes up with fitting solutions and answers for problems and questions that appear during projects.
 The student utilizes different sources of information and inspiration, and makes new connections / relationships between the two.

 **Progress**
 I always like to solve problems and in this project I tried a few different things which worked out well.
-If I was stuck on a problem, I would go to the whiteboard or grab a piece of paper and sketch out the different parts of it.
+If I was stuck on a problem, I would go to the white board or grab a piece of paper and sketch out the different parts of it.
 It helps to look at a problem from a different angle.

 **Room for improvement**
-`Description`
+It still takes a while to get to interesting ideas and solutions, so I plan to actively come up with ideas based on different constraints.
+Example: How would you build a website with just one button?

 # 6. Tools
 To build the project, I used several tools.
 They helped in building the base that the project was built on.
 They helped in development by checking for errors and reloading the browser on each save.
 They helped by combining the different parts into a few distributable files.